h-terao/Alopex/README.md

 Logging is another common routine.

 Alopex provides some loggers to achieve logging with a few lines.
-Because loggers are designed simply, you can easily implement your own loggers.
+Because loggers are designed simply, you can quickly implement your loggers.

 Currently, Alopex supports the following loggers:
 - LoggerCollection: Concat multiple loggers.
 - ConsoleLogger: Print log on the console.
-- DiskLogger: Dump json formatted log in the disk.
+- DiskLogger: Dump JSON formatted log in the disk.
 - CometLogger: Log values to Comet.ml

 Example: